Nigeria: Hundreds of kidnapped students released — governor | DW | 02.03.2021

 Local outlet Premium Times said that the girls were released at around 4 a.m. on Tuesday morning.
 However, it also reported that 38 of the total 317 abducted from the Government Girls Junior Secondary School in Jangebe were still missing.

 On Friday, armed gunmen kidnapped the students, aged between 12 and 17.
-It was the second school kidnapping to take place in Nigeria this year, coming just nine days after bandits raided a school in the state of Niger and abducted over 40 people.
+It was the second school kidnapping to take place in Nigeria this year, coming just a week after bandits raided a school in the north-central state of Niger and abducted over 40 people.

+On Saturday, gunmen released 27 of the teenage boys who were kidnapped from their school on Feb.
+17.

-Several large groups of armed men operate in Zamfara state, and are known to kidnap for money and to push for the release of their members from jail.
+Several large groups of armed men operate in Zamfara state, and are known to kidnap for ransom and to push for the release of their members from jail.

+The Nigerian government has repeatedly denied paying ransoms, but President Muhammadu Buhari issued a statement on Friday in which he urged state governments "to review their policy of rewarding bandits with money and vehicles, warning that the policy might boomerang disastrously".

 UN Secretary-General Antonio Guterres strongly condemned the abductions last week, calling for the "immediate and unconditional release" of the students.
 He also called attacks on schools a grave violation of human rights.